Why adding uncertainty into regional GVA is a good thing (maybe)

 “… ensure the compilation of internationally comparable national accounts statistics according to best practice and in a consistent way, allowing policy makers to benchmark their economies.”

-Methods to produce these accounts are focused at nation-level.
-As a result, estimating output for sub-regions is usually secondary, and usually a top-down process.
-This is the case for UK sub-regional data.
+Estimating output for sub-regions is a top-down process (Black et al. 2025) that divides national values across the UK so they sum correctly.
 As the ONS say in their breakdown of “observed/estimated/modelled components of regional GVA”:

 “Each of the components used in the measurement of regional gross value added (GVA) starts with a value for the UK as a whole, which is taken from the latest UK National Accounts Blue Book dataset.
 We then use the most appropriate available regional indicator to allocate the national total to parts of the UK, in a top-down hierarchical process.
 In this way we ensure that all of the regions sum to the published UK total and all sub-regions sum to their respective region total.”